avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Dependency_Scanning/README.md

 3. [Retire.js](https://retirejs.github.io/retire.js/): Retire.js is a tool for detecting vulnerable JavaScript libraries.
 It can be used as a command-line tool or integrated into various build tools.
 4. [Bundler Audit](https://github.com/rubysec/bundler-audit#readme): Bundler Audit is a tool for checking RubyGem dependencies for known security vulnerabilities.
 It integrates with Ruby projects using Bundler and can be utilized in Jenkins for secure Ruby application development.

 ***
+# Why Choose OWASP

+* OWASP Dependency-Check stands out as a robust and widely adopted tool for identifying vulnerabilities in project dependencies.
+Here are key reasons to consider using OWASP Dependency-Check in your CI/CD pipeline:

+1. **Identification of Vulnerabilities** - OWASP Dependency-Check utlizes a combination of public and private vulnerability databases to identify known vulnerabilities in project dependencies, ensuring a thorough security assessment.
+2. **Integration with Build Tools** - It seamlessly integrates into the project's build process, enabling developers to effortlessly incorporate regular vulnerability checks as part of their development workflow.
+It offers compatibility with popular build tools like Maven, Gradle, Ant, and others.
+3. **Versatile Language and Ecosystem Support** - With support for multiple programming languages and ecosystems including Java, .NET, Node.js, Ruby, Python, and more, OWASP Dependency-Check proves to be versatile and adaptable, catering to a diverse range of projects.
+4. **Flexible Report Generation** - The tool provides flexibility in report generation, offering outputs in various formats such as HTML, XML, JSON, and CSV.
+These detailed reports empower developers and security teams with comprehensive information about identified vulnerabilities, facilitating prompt and informed decision-making.
+5. **Active and Collaborative Community** - OWASP thrives on an active and collaborative community.
+This community-driven approach ensures continuous updates, improvements, and the introduction of new features, enhancing the tool's effectiveness and relevance.
+6. **Integration with Security Tools** - It can be seamlessly combined with other security tools to deliver a holistic security analysis of a project.
+This collaborative approach enhances the overall security posture and provides a more comprehensive understanding of potential risks.

+***
 ## Installing OWASP Dependency-Check